carlaKC/lightning-notes/ldk-arch.md

     the full channel state if the channel has been fully funded
   - Messages to send to the peer

+Restarts:
+- To reload from disk, the `ChannelManager` requires all of the deserialized `ChanelMonitor`s that we stored
+- `ChannelManager` is loaded from disk + args provided elsewhere, if there are inconsistencies with `ChannelMonitor` you may trigger a force close

+Writable: what does `ChannelManager` actually persist?
+- Chain hash, best block height and hash
+- Channel count + each `Channel`:
+  - Channel ID
+  - Channel state (in funding process)
+  - Channel size sats
+  - latest monitor update id <- what's this?
+  - Upfront shutdown pubkey
+  - Current commitment number for each party
+  - Any HTLCs that we need to remember (inbound and outbound)
+  - Preimages for HTLCs that we know
+  - Whether to send RAA of Commitment next / what's pending in exchange *TODO*: get full picture of what's stored here
+- HTLC count:
+  - SCID
+    - Forward count: forwards:
+      - Adds: PendingHTLCInfo
+      - Failures: HTLC ID + ErrPacket
+      - Malformed: HTLC ID + code + dummy err pkt + sha
+- Claimable payments count / payments:
+  - Hash / payment HTLCs:
+    - what's written for HTLCs

+TODO: continue looking at what's persisted (L11894)

 ### Commitment Dance

 #### Adding a HTLC